intelliot/x-address-proposal/src/README.md

 **XRP deposit address:** {rGWrZyQqhTp9Xu7G5Pkayo7bXjH4k4QYpf 276 production 2019-12-31T23:59:59}

-**Legacy address**
+#### Legacy address

 **Account:** rGWrZyQqhTp9Xu7G5Pkayo7bXjH4k4QYpf

 **Destination tag:** 276

-After a couple years, it will be no need to show the legacy address.
+After a couple years, there should be no need to show the legacy address.
 Utilities and pages that convert an X Address to a legacy address will be widely known and can always be used in the rare case that conversion is needed.

 For withdrawals, exchanges that currently provide a field to supply a destination tag can hide the field.
 If a classic address is entered in the destination address field, the page can then show the tag field.